 For the rate of change of the total mass we get (with $k=i+j$ in the first and the last term, with the symmetry of the rate constants, and with a symmetrization)

 as expected.
-This book-keeping result is actually independent from the choice of the rate constants $\lambda_{j,k}$, $\mu_{j,k}$, and of the interaction fields $U_k$.
+This book-keeping result is independent from the choice of the rate constants $\lambda_{j,k}$, $\mu_{j,k}$, and of the interaction fields $U_k$.

 System \eqref{Mk-system} is actually the standard discrete coagulation-fragmentation model \cite{ball1990discrete}.
 Since coagulation and fragmentation can be seen as a chemical reaction and its reverse, one might hope for the existence of an equilibrium state, where they are balanced.
-This question cannot be answered in general, but let us assume that such an equilibrium $\{M_k^\infty\}_{k\ge 1}$ exists, which has the correct total mass,
+This question cannot be answered in general, but let us assume that a unique equilibrium $\{M_k^\infty\}_{k\ge 1}$ exists, which has the correct total mass,